ngocbd/lightwallet-client-node/README.md

 # lightwallet-client-node
-ightwallet client for nodejs.
+Lightwallet client for nodejs.
 A multi chain wallet by lightwallet.